teknopaul/binjs/binjs/doc/SimpleSyntax.md

     }

-Pipes and redirects and all the wonders of bash oneliners are available.
+Pipes and redirects and all the wonders of bash one-liners are available.

     #!/bin/js